For people with February birthdays, Amethyst makes a perfect February birthstone.

 What is the birthstone for February?

-Amethyst is the February birthstone.
+Amethyst is this month’s birthstone.
 It’s a kind of quartz that carries a wonderful violet hue which ranges from a deep violet to red to a lighter lilac shade.

-Ancient Greeks believed that this stone protected the person wearing it from drunkenness and helped them keep a sober and balanced frame of mind.
+Ancient Greeks believed that this stone protected the person wearing it from drunkenness and helped keep the wearer clear headed and sober minded.